A Full Explanation of Sports Massage and its Capacity to Heal

 Be sure to seek out a licensed massage therapist who has the “LMT” after his or her name and the license number posted on any marketing materials or information.
 The best way to find a qualified therapist is by asking others who participate in your sport or activity.
 Word-of-mouth recommendations are excellent referrals usually.

 Used as preventative maintenance or to address pain or to assist in recovery, massages can be an essential weapon in your training arsenal.
 They also help you to relax and feel physically and psychologically better, benefits that even the non-athlete would enjoy.

 The AMTA states that research shows that in relation to exercise and athletic participation, massage can do the following:

 Reduce muscle tension

 Help prevent injuries when massage is received regularly

-This article appears in the February 2013 issue of Health & Fitness Magazine
+This blog was curated from an article written by Kerrie Ann Frey for the February 2013 Issue of Health & Fitness Magazine.